 If you’re planning to park nearby, please be considerate of our neighbours.

 We use derelict, undiscovered and temporary sites for our events, which means some areas may not be fully accessible.
-But by working with accessibility advisors, with every venue we transform, we do all we can to ensure safe access to as much of the festival as possible for anyone with disabilities.
+But by working with accessibility advisors, with every venue we transform, we do all we can to ensure safe access to as much of our events as possible for anyone with disabilities.

 Please do contact us at hello@hiddendoorarts.org if you have any questions or would like to discuss access with a member of the team before your visit.